evermeer/AlamofireXmlToObjects/README.md

     func testResponseObject() {
         let URL = "https://raw.githubusercontent.com/evermeer/AlamofireXmlToObjects/master/AlamofireXmlToObjectsTests/sample_xml"
         Alamofire.request(.GET, URL, parameters: nil)
-        .responseObject { (response: WeatherResponse?, error: NSError?) in
+        .responseObject { (response: Result< WeatherResponse, NSError>) in if let result = response.value {
                // That was all...
 You now have a WeatherResponse object with data }
+        }
     }
 }